 If your current flooring is really ruining the whole vibe of your room, we recommend throwing down a massive area rug in a neutral color and material (something like jute is perfect) and then adding a patterned rug on top.

-If you want a completely new look for your bedroom, a new color scheme is a great place to start.
+If you want a completely new look, a different bedroom color scheme could be a great place to start.
 You might not need to change up too much either, especially if your walls are already painted quite a neutral color.

 Create a mood board or use Pinterest to come up with colors you love and even look at paint swatches to see how they will all work together.
 Then just start bringing all those new colors in with bedding, cushions, rugs and once you know you are really happy with the new colors you can maybe go a bit bolder with paint, wallpaper and furniture.

 Uber fresh, light and airy, this sunny scheme using Crown’s Sunrise matt emulsion is a sure-fire winner to lighten and brighten up a dark room and create the illusion of space.

 8. Choose a subtle pattern to add interest

-If you are confident in the atmosphere you want to create in your bedroom, wallpaper can be a quick and cheap way to bring in the right colors and patterns.
-Use the colors within your wallpaper to dictate the rest of your room – we adore how the subtle pink hues work with the gorgeous bed set up in this room.
+If you are confident in the atmosphere you want to create in your space, bedroom wallpaper can be a quick and cheap way to bring in the right colors and patterns.
+Use the colors within your wallpaper to dictate the rest of your room – we adore how the subtle pink hues work with the gorgeous bed set up here.